EpistasisLab/regens/regens_tests_info.md

 There is one file named `run_all_tests.sh` in REGENS' repository.
 If you run REGENS in an anaconda envrionment named `regens` (follow the installation instructions in the README), then running the command `bsub < run_all_tests.sh` will most of the tests that regens downloads.
 There are four testing folders:

+WARNING: the runtime_testing files are not ready to run.
+They all contain the line `#BSUB -m lambda[i]`, where i is the node.
+Change this to your node names and make sure that all nodes that you use have identical processors.

 1. correctness_testing_ACB
 2. correctness_testing_GBR
 3. runtime_testing